joereuss/Project-Four-Programming3/README.md

 testRemoveLot() - ensures removeLot() method in backend code works properly testGetLot() - ensures getLot() method in backend code works properly testSort() - ensures sort() and sortedPotLots() method in backend code works properly

-Additional Responsibilities and Notes:

-Schedule:

-Date	Role	Deliverables
-11/24	Data Wranglers	.csv file with the appropriate information (parking.csv) Back End Developers	The names/details of methods to be implemented, along with the constructor for the object to be stored into Hashtable.
-Front End Developers	A template of the website with design elements completed.
-Test Engineers	n/a
-12/01	Data Wranglers	Object utilizing the .csv file to be created (ParkingLot.java) Back End Developers	Rough draft of Java class titled ParkingBackEnd.java Front End Developers	A working search bar and button.
-Test Engineers	n/a
-12/08	Data Wranglers	Fix any issues in either previous files Back End Developers	Fix any issues or preferences for ParkingBackEnd.java Front End Developers	Fully functional website compatible with backend implementation and the data file compiled by the Data Wranglers.
-Test Engineers	testAddLot()
-testRemoveLot()
-testGetLot()
-testSort()
-Flipgrid video
-Signatures:

-Joseph Reuss - 11/17/20
-Owen Graham - 2020-11-17
-Nicole Bennett - 11/17/2020
-Adam Gerkhardt - 11/17/2020
-Liam Jogal - 11/17/2020
-Lillian peralta - Nov 17 2020
-Jiaqi He - 11/17/2020
-Connor Kolb - 11/17/2020
-End of Proposal